What 14 startup investors & advisors taught us about chasing (and finding) product-market fit

 2. But, there are other indicators you should pay attention to along the way

-Knowing that product-market fit is a spectrum with different levels of confidence along the startup lifecycle, we asked investors and advisors what some of those indicators actually are.
+Though retention is key, there are other indicators with different levels of confidence along the startup lifecycle.
 We broke these up into earlier, more squishy indicators (i.e. “I’m getting a good feeling about this…”), and later, more quantifiable indicators (i.e. “the numbers indicate that…”).

 Pre-product or in the early stages of your product, many startups find that qualitative data can be a valuable leading indicator.